olileach/cloudstack-puppet/README.md

 https://dl.dropbox.com/u/79905244/puppet-master.7z

-Both templates are running CentOS 6.4 64-bit..
+Both templates are running CentOS 6.4 64-bit.
 The puppet master is configured as a puppet-ca, a puppet server and a puppet agent.
 The puppet agent has the puppet agent installed and runs a userdata.rb script on startup.
 See the rc.local file for further information.

 Once the templates are unzipped and uploaded in to your provisioning Cloudstack instance, update the puppet-deploy.py script with the template IDs.

+To run the python scripts, use an interpreter like idle, open and run the puppet-deploy.py file, or simply run from the command line where an instance of python is installed; e.g. python puppet-deploy.py.
+This has been tested against python 2.7.3.

+This git repo holds the puppet manifests which are included in the puppet-master template.
+They are just for reference.

 This project is just for fun, could be better written and I hold no repsonsibilty if you use the project.
 You are allowed to do so.